SOWK 510. Diversity Theory in Practice and Research. 3 Units.

 SOWK 647.
 Integrated Behavioral Health Practice.
 2,3 Units.

-Focuses on the wholistic (bio-psychosocial-spiritual) approach to integrating behavioral health within primary care settings.
+Focuses on the wholistic (bio-psychosocial-spiritual) approach to integrating behavioral health within primary care and other health-care organizations.
 Emphasizes the fundamental interrelationship between health and behavioral health, including the physical and emotional impact of discrimination, economic and social oppression, and trauma and violence on health and disease across the life span.
-Three units required of students matriculating under the 2023-2024 catalog and beyond.
+Three units required for students matriculating under the 2023-2024 catalog and beyond.

 SOWK 648.
 Co-occurring Processes and Interventions.
 3 Units.